Want to Start Running This Year?

 Your emotional mind is also happy because it’s seeing people and experiencing the outdoors.
 The body is happy because it feels like it is accomplishing something even just by walking one mile.
 The logical mind is happy because it knows this is all leading to something.
 It is leading to being able to run longer and longer distances and more feeling of control over the emotional mind and body!
 The logical mind is really psyched to be out there even if we’re not running all the time.
 It will come… it will come.

-Don’t let yourself have any expectation about what you’re going to do when you go to the park.
+Don’t let yourself have any expectations about what you’re going to do when you go to the park.
 Tell your body and your Emotional Mind that you’re going to the park to give the brain a REST!
 Look at it as a positive – a reward.
 That way, you’re definitely going.
 You deserve a reward, right?
 That’s what I do… it makes it so much easier.

 Just go to a park where there are not three hundred runners and just walk.
 That’s it… walk.
 If you feel like it, run for a bit.
 Only run if it’s fun.
 If your mind or body is really rebelling and starts telling you – this is no fun at all, stop and walk.
 Don’t run again until you really feel like it and all parts of the body and mind are “GO!”